HamRadioTools/hamradio_tools/docs/protocol/message-formats.md

 This section explains the routing model as a fixed contract between producers, the cluster and consumers.
 The contract is designed for speed and predictability: routing is decided by the topic string alone, with no payload inspection required by clients.

-The cluster accepts raw spots on `spot/input`, enriches and normalizes them, then publishes to two outputs:
+The cluster accepts raw spots on `spot/input`, enriches and normalizes them, then publishes to three outputs:

 1. `spot/output` (global firehose, normalized)
 2. `spot/filter/{src_region}/{dst_region}/{band}/{mode_norm}/{submode}` (curated routing topics)
+3. `spot/route/#` (global firehose with the enriched `route` block)

 ### 3.1 Why two outputs exist

 The firehose (`spot/output`) is the simplest path: specialists can consume everything and apply their own filtering.

 The curated topics exist for everyone else, providing a stable and compact routing matrix where wildcards can express common filters without custom parsing logic.

+The `spot/route` stream exists for clients that need exclusion or complex filtering logic.
+It keeps the broker neutral while giving applications the data they need to filter locally.

 This split keeps the system open to advanced use while remaining friendly to lightweight clients.